-Four Venture Capital Trends That Will Define 2019
+Four Venture Capital Trends That Will Define the Future

-2018 was a whirlwind year for venture capital.
+Last year was a whirlwind year for venture capital.
 Competition grew more intense.
 Scores of new capital emerged.
-Dropbox, Spotify, Zuora, and DocuSign all went public.
-Softbank continued to reshape the VC landscape with its $100 billion Vision Fund.
 Growing fund sizes, an increase in the number of venture deals, and a focus on diversity have become trends in the venture capital industry intended to stay for good and shape investment decisions going forward.
 The push for more women in VC gained much-needed traction.

 As we look back on the year that was, four key trends defined the industry:

 1. Escalating fund sizes

-2018 marked a year of bloated fund sizes.
+The last few years marked a namber of bloated fund sizes.
 The median venture fund size grew to a staggering $80 million in 2018, up from $40 to $50 million for the previous five years.
 2018 also marked a decade record in terms of the most number of billion-dollar VC funds.
 Not only have fund sizes grown in the past year, but the entire venture capital industry has increased in size.

 Smaller funds have reacted quickly to escalating fund sizes.
 They’ve started to make earlier bets, doubling down on investing at the seed stage.
 This has presented an exciting opportunity for earlier startups looking to secure initial capital.

-Will the trend continue in 2019?
+Will the trend continue?
 Experts from Pitchbook don’t think so.
 They expect fund sizes to “hit a ceiling as GPs refrain from raising excess capital to maintain venture-like returns.”
 Only time will tell.